sav-che/TL-2/Authors/Schumann, Karl Moritz {std. K. Schum.}.md

-> [!cite] BHL link: this entry starts at [page 400](https://www.biodiversitylibrary.org/item/104077#page/414/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 400](https://www.biodiversitylibrary.org/page/33333539) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schumann, Karl Moritz (1851-1904), German (Silesian) botanist; Dr. phil.
 Breslau 1873; assistant with H.R.
 Göppert at the Botanical Institute, Breslau 1872-1876; state teacher's examination 1875; high school teacher at Breslau 1876-1884; curator at the Botanical Museum, Berlin 1884-1904; professor's title 1892; habil.
 Univ.
-Berlin 1893; one of the most productive phanerogam taxonomists of the Engler era with an emphasis on morphological and flower-biological methodologies. (*K. Schum.*).
+Berlin 1893; one of the most productive phanerogam taxonomists of the Engler era with an emphasis on morphological and flower-biological methodologies.
+**Abbreviated name**: *K. Schum.*

 #### Herbarium and types